 Firstly, it’s easy to use, easy to clean, and has everything I need all in one machine.
 On top of that, it makes a great latte.

 If you’d like more information, here is a link to another review that shows some of the wonderful qualities I’ve outlined in this article, as well as another comparison video comparing the Barista Express to the Dream-Up.
-Click the following link for other Coffee Maker Reviews, including other contenders for the best espresso machine, under $1000, too.
+You can check here other Coffee Maker Reviews, including other contenders for the best espresso machine, under $1000, too.